A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Abstract

 \section{Abstract}

 This paper introduces a novel method for the automatic detection and handling of nonlinearities in a generic transformation.
-A nonlinearity index that exploits second-order Taylor expansions and polynomial bounding techniques is first introduced to rigorously estimate the Jacobian variation of a nonlinear transformation.
-This index is then embedded into a \acrlong{loads} algorithm that accurately describes the mapping of an initial uncertainty set through a generic nonlinear transformation by splitting the domain whenever some imposed linearity constraints are non met.
-The algorithm is illustrated in the critical case of orbital uncertainty propagation, and it is coupled with a tailored merging algorithm that limits the growth of the domains in time by recombining them when nonlinearities decrease.
-The \acrlong{loads} algorithm is then combined with \acrlong{gmm} to accurately describe the propagation of a \acrlong{pdf}.
-A detailed analysis of the proposed method is presented, and the impact of the different available degrees of freedom on the accuracy and performance of the method is studied.
+A nonlinearity index that exploits second-order Taylor expansions and polynomial bounding techniques is first introduced to estimate the Jacobian variation of a nonlinear transformation.
+This index is then embedded into a \acrlong{loads} algorithm that accurately describes the mapping of an initial uncertainty set through a generic nonlinear transformation by splitting the domain whenever nonlinearities grow above a predefined threshold.
+The algorithm is illustrated in the critical case of orbital uncertainty propagation, and it is coupled with a tailored merging process that limits the growth of the domains in time by recombining them when nonlinearities decrease.
+The \acrlong{loads} algorithm is then combined with \acrlongpl{gmm} to accurately describe the propagation of a \acrlong{pdf}.